 Staying connected while traveling is a necessity these days, whether you need to monitor work or just need data to navigate a new place.

-Google Fi has rolled out new enhancements like beta service for iPhones and a new, unlimited data plan – in addition to the pay-as-you-go data model.
+Google Fi has rolled out new enhancements like beta service for iPhones and a new, unlimited data plan – in addition to the pay-as-you-go international data model.
 Google Fi can easily be the best cell phone plan for travelers, whether you make it your main cell phone carrier or just turn it on and off while traveling.

 Here’s why Google Fi is the best option.